Dash-Industry-Forum/DASH-IF-IOP/27-AdaptationSets.inc.md

 [[!ISOBMFF]] edit lists SHALL be identical for all [=representations=] in an [=adaptation set=].

 Note: [[DVB-DASH]] defines some relevant constraints in section 4.5.
-Consider obeying these constraints to be compatible with [[DVB DASH]].
+Consider obeying these constraints to be compatible with [[DVB-DASH]].

 ## Adaptation set types ## {#adaptation-set-types}